Mobile Gateway¶

 Workflow Helpers¶

-partial_success by showing the primary payload and surfacing the structured skipped rows; it should not parse the
+showing the primary payload and surfacing the structured skipped rows; it should not

-List active ChangeSpec tags for a known project:
+List active Patch tags for a known project:

 curl -sS "$BASE_URL/api/v1/changespec-tags?project=sase&limit=25" \